designstem/projects/equilibrium/index.md

 ##### 3.

 Float the empty boat and start adding quarters, one at a time.
-Add them slowly so you don’t flip the boat over!
+Add them slowly, so you don’t flip the boat over!
 What happens to the boat as you add quarters?
 How many quarters does it take to sink the boat?

 -

 ##### 4.

 Calculate how many grams of quarters were needed to sink the boat.
-One quarter of water has a mass of about 5.67 g.
+One-quarter of water has a mass of about 5.67 g.

 ##### 5.